Was this page recommended? Already Know You Want To Apply?

 All we need is an acceptance from yourself to an email outlining the rules of engagement, and places in each group will be allocated on a first-come, first-served basis.

 Don’t Pay Yet

-As soon as your membership is approved, you will be invited to return to this page and set up your monthly subscription.
+As soon as your membership is approved, you will get an email asking you to confirm your membership by setting up the monthly payment.

-That means we are ready to launch your group (starts with 20, capped at 40), and your guide to writing your monthly post will be sent, as well as tips and techniques for effective online networking using LinkedIn.
+That means we are ready to launch your group (starts with 15, capped at 40), and your guides to writing your monthly (or daily) post will be sent, as well as tips and techniques for effective online networking using LinkedIn.